Glenn Solomon: Going Long

 Nuit Blanche approached me to implement a website design in a way that anyone on staff could update it.
 Most of the staff was very familiar with WordPress, so it was a good fit.

 The team was very interested in ensuring that their Facebook updates were seen on the website.
 The designer and I had a look at all of Facebook's embedding options and decided that none of them fit with the website.
-I wrote a simple custom plugin to link to recent updates in a style which integrated seamlessly with the rest of the site.
+I wrote a simple custom plugin to link to recent updates in a style which integrates seamlessly with the rest of the site.

 Complex Dialogues provides consulting services for relationships of a romantic, familial, or professional nature.
 I kept the identity welcoming through the use of a softer sans-serif, and added the thought and speech bubbles as a memorable icon of communication.
 The bubbles can be separated from the logotype when a more compact logo is required.